BonsaiDen/BiSON.js/README.md

 > **Important:** For reasons of speed, **BiSON** does **not** perform any
 > validation on the data you pass it.

 > *E.g:* Passing Numbers that are not within the valid range will result
-> in invalid  output and result in infinite loops in the worst case.
+> in non matching output.

 ## Speed